Table of Contents

 INNODB_BUFFER_POOL_SIZE |

 MySQL InnoDB buffer pool size to be configured on the host.
-Default is 50% of the host’s RAM. |
+The default is 50% of the host’s RAM. |

 CLUSTERCONTROL_BUILD |